 Get the support you need to help yourself or your loved one break free of alcohol addiction.

 People can seek out various types of alcohol use disorder treatment that best fits their needs and lifestyle.
-Standard options people think of include the 12-step program or inpatient rehabilitation, but thanks to years of research, people can find a solution that will best help them reach sobriety.
+Standard options people think of include the 12-step program, alcohol abuse therapy treatment, or inpatient rehabilitation, but thanks to years of research, people can find a solution that will best help them reach sobriety.

 Treatment options should be tailored to each person, and understanding the various alcohol treatment options available can help people seek the best type of help for their alcohol use disorder.